LOADING ...

 You can get anything you want, at Restaurant

-Just a half a mile from the track
+Just a half a from the railroad track

 Da da da da da da da dum